The Lean Language Reference

 (prio : Task.Priority :=

-Run act in a separate Task.
-This is similar to Haskell's unsafeInterleaveIO, except that the Task is started eagerly as usual.
-Thus pure accesses to the Task do not influence the impure act computation.
-Unlike with pure tasks created by Task.spawn, tasks created by this function will be run even if the last reference to the task is dropped.
-The act should manually check for cancellation via IO.checkCanceled if it wants to react to that.
+Running the resulting BaseIO action causes the task to be started eagerly.
+Unlike pure tasks created by Task.spawn, tasks created by this function will run even if the last reference to the task is dropped.
+The act should explicitly check for cancellation via IO.checkCanceled if it should be terminated or otherwise react to the last reference being dropped.

 🔗def